 Herbert de Losinga purchased the see (seat of the bishop) for the area around Norwich.
 The bishops seat was at Thetford but Herbert moved it to Norwich itself before starting the construction of a new cathedral.

-A delegation led by the Byzantine Emperor Alexius Comnenus visited Pope Urban II to raise the problems he was having fighting the Muslims in the East.
+At the Council of Piacenza a delegation visited Pope Urban II led by the Byzantine Emperor Alexius Comnenus to raise the problems he was having fighting the Muslims in the East.
 Pope Urban removed the excommunication that had been placed on the Emperor by Pope Gregory and promised to help.

-On the last day of the council Pope Urban II preached about the oppression being inflicted on the Christians in the Middle East by the Muslim Seljuks.
+On the last day of the Council or Clemont Pope Urban II preached about the oppression being inflicted on the Christians in the Middle East by the Muslim Seljuks.
 Christian churches were being destroyed and Christians attacked.
 The Pope called for the Christians in the West to help.

 Following Pope Urban's speech at Clermont Peter the Hermit, a simple man with a powerful ability to move people by his words, started preaching for Christians to help their fellow Christians in the East.
 He started to gain a large number of followers eager to go to Jerusalem with promises of absolution and freedom from a life of hunger and depravation.
 His followers were poor, not prepared for the journey and not armed.